erikdelange/WiPy-Web-Interface-using-JavaScript/README.md

 ### Summary
 WiPy Expansion Board 2.0 contains a user controllable led and a push-button.
 In [this repository](https://github.com/erikdelange/WiPy-2.0-Web-Interface) a simple web interface was presented to control this led and display the status of the button (plus one additional input pin).
 This solution has two disadvantages.
-1. The button status is transmitted using 'submit'.
+1. A new led state is transmitted using 'submit'.
 As a results the client expects a new webpage.
 Quite inefficient if nothing in the displayed page changes.
-2. The status of the button is retrieved by periodically refreshing the whole web page.
+2. The status of the expansion boards button is retrieved by periodically refreshing the whole web page.
 Ideally this would be initiated from the server only when the button is actually pressed or released.

 This example shows how JavaScript helps to solve this and streamlines the communication between client and server.

 ### HTML and JavaScript
 The HTML code in *index.html* uses the W3.CSS framework for formatting the web page.
-The key elements to look for in the HTML code are the empty space where the table body which will hold the status of the WiPy's buttons will be placed, and the three buttons to switch the led on or off.
+The key elements to look for in the HTML code are the empty line where the table body will be placed which will hold the status of the WiPy's buttons, and the three buttons to switch the led, off or toggle it.

 The JavaScript code consists of three event handlers. *onLoadEvent()* is run once, immediately after the page has been loaded.
 It requests the initial content of the button table from the server, and starts listening to the server for changes to the expansion boards button status.
 Event handlers *onClickEvent()* and *onToggleEvent()* are fired when one of the three buttons in the UI is clicked, and inform the server of this fact.